Harmonic/inertia-table/readme.md

 ## Installation

 This package requires InertiaJS to be installed in your project.
-**It is strongly recommended that you also install to corresponding Vue component [inertia-table-vue](https://github.com/Harmonic/inertia-table-vue) to allow end to end scaffolding of an Inertia table in Vue **
+**It is strongly recommended that you also install the corresponding Vue component [inertia-table-vue](https://github.com/Harmonic/inertia-table-vue) to allow end to end scaffolding of an Inertia table in Vue**

 Via Composer